 Artist Statement

 Various characteristics define my work.
-Symmetry, precise geometry, repeated motifs, contrast between vertical and horizontal, are a few of the design elements that I frequently apply.
-In the end, I strive to generate in the beholder appreciation, not only for my work and the inherent beauty of wood, but also for the instinctive creativity unique to our human species.
+Symmetry, precise geometry, repeated motifs, contrast between vertical and horizontal, and hints of surrealism are a few of my design elements.
+In the end, I strive to generate in the beholder appreciation for the creative human instinct inherently evident in the created object.

 Artist Bio